GAWA has built a strong team of enthusiastic investment professionals, whom are truly committed to creating tangible and sustainable social impact.

 María joined in June 2020, after ten years at the Spanish Securities Market Commission (CNMV).
 María brings a comprehensive view of financial markets' infrastructure and oversight, with broad experience in market surveillance, compliance and the supervision and inspection of investment firms.
 Earlier, she worked in strategy consulting at Oliver Wyman.
 From investor protection to impact investing, María found an inspiring path to redirect a calling to serve society.
 María holds a Bachelor of Business Administration from ICADE University (Madrid) and an Advanced Program on Investor Relations from Instituto BME.
-María loves skiing, dancing and staring at the oven while her home-baked bread is rising.
+Maria enjoys skiing, dancing, and water sports.

 MARÍA DE PALACIO

 José joined GAWA in July 2020 and brings enthusiasm for capacity building, rural development and agriculture.
 He worked at Acodea Foundation supporting the professionalization of smallholder cooperatives, and previously helped advance multi-stakeholder innovative partnerships that created share value at the InterAmerican Development Bank.
 José holds a Master in International Agriculture and Rural Development by Cornell University and believes that impact investment can bring a necessary holistic approach to international development.
 José likes to get lost in the forests of his Galician native hamlet and "enjoys" some casual farm work with his relatives.